+Dr Georgia

+Halkett

+Honorary Treasurer

+Western Australia

+Representative

-Dr Georgia Halkett Honorary Treasurer Western Australia Representative before completing her PhD and embarking on a research career.
+Georgia is the Western Australia representative on the ASMIRT Board of Directors.
+Georgia trained as a radiation therapist and worked clinically before completing her PhD and embarking on a research career.
 Georgia is Associate Professor and Senior Research Fellow at Curtin University, and a graduate of the Australian Institute of Company Directors.
 She is Honorary Treasurer, Board Liaison for the Fellowship Panel, Co-Board Liaison for the Research Committee, and sits on the Editorial Review Board of the Journal of Medical Radiation Sciences.
 Georgia is committed to supporting and mentoring medical radiation practitioners to lead and participate in research projects.